 The quarterback has processed all the information and reached a decision while he was moving.
 This requires excellent coordination between the eyes, hands, legs, and the rest of the body.
 Now it is time to act.
 With vision and movement perfectly aligned, the ball will reach the player the quarterback chooses at the exact point in space and time he decides.

 What you just read was a second in a football game.
 Even though it wasn’t a particularly complicated situation, the advantages of superb visual skills are evident.

 You can train visual skills just like you would any other skill.
 Optometrists, such as Dr. James Evans, offer sports vision training to help players achieve their goals and take their game to the next level.
 A functional eye exam will evaluate visual skills, after which Dr. James Evans will create a personal vision training plan.
 The child will typically receive in-office therapy once or twice a week, coupled with home exercises.

-At The Sports Vision Centre At Village Eye Centre, we help players be the athletes they know they can be.
+At Village Eye Centre, we help players be the athletes they know they can be.
 We train players from Edmonton, Sherwood Park, St. Albert, Fort Saskatchewan, and throughout Alberta.